mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

             - A response along with the returned data also contains a status code, which signifies if the API request was fulfilled or not.
     - It is critical to know the ins and outs of a contract.
 You don't set your house on fire to test your smoke alarm.
 You test the contract.
 This ensures your applications will work together.
 The contract is between a consumer and a provider.
     - GraphQL is a query language that was developed specifically for APIs.
 It prioritizes giving clients exactly the data they request and no more.
 It is designed to make APIs fast, flexible, and developer-friendly.
 As an alternative to REST, GraphQL gives front-end developers the ability to query multiple databases, microservices, and APIs with a single GraphQL endpoint.
 Organizations choose to build APIs with GraphQL because it helps them develop applications faster.

-- **Analytical skills**: Being analytical isn’t only about numbers.
-It is about developing healthy skepticism and curiosity, validating your hypothesis (and having a hypothesis in the first place) and vetting with multiple data points to get closer to the truth.
-It gives you a competitive edge, and you will learn to make informed decisions.
-    - Retrieve: First, you need to learn how to get data.
-SQL is most common in work places.
-    - Analyze: Analytical thinking is to crunch numbers understand the why and execute at lightning speed.
-To do so you need the following basic understanding.
-        - Patterns: See the norm, what sticks out, what needs a second look.
-Get a lay of the land, so you can start developing a point of view.
-To solve the puzzle, ask yourself the following questions:
-            - What is “normal” around here?
-            - What sticks out?
-            - Why is it sticking out?
-            - How much does it stick out vs everything else?
-        - Nuances: It is powerful to see nuances when other people just see a binary yes or no. You want to be able to say— “This works for x situations, but not for y situations.”
-        - Absolute numbers & percentages: If you only look at absolute numbers, big numbers will seem good and small numbers will seem bad.
-If you look at percentages, you’ll see the relationship between the parts and the whole.
-        - Variance: Variance is about change.
-Change from the baseline & changes over time.
-            - How much did this change month over month?
-            - This month vs this month last year?
-            - Was the variance in line with industry growth—or did it outpace or lag comparatively?
-        - Expected vs actual: “Wow, we drove 19% growth!” might seem like good news, unless you forecasted 30% growth.
-This is where looking at expected vs actual numbers is useful.
-If you compare the two, you can better understand how good performance really is.
-        - Percent contribution to whole:
-            - Money: “This accounts for 70% of total $.”
-            - Volume: “This accounts for 17% of units.”
-            - Top hits: “These 10 items drove 80% of new visitors.”
-        - Peaks: Identify peaks and valleys, i.e. the highest or lowest something has ever been.
-This helps you see the range, which helps you get grounded.
-If you have new assets or levers to pull, you can say, “We'll beat the highest we've done because x.”
-        - Check in on margins: revenues don't alone matter much without cash flows.
-        - Verify your biases by analyzing your data processing mechanics to ensure you are not building a data set to validate your own assumptions.
-        - Look for clues by asking:
-            - Why is this happening?
-            - What is the impact?
-            - What should we do about it (if anything)?

 ## Further reading
 <details>